The Game of Hog

 def roll_dice(num_rolls, dice=six_sided): ...

-The argument dice=six_sided means that when roll_dice is called, the dice argument is optional.
-If no value for dice is provided, then six_sided is used by default.
+The argument dice=six_sided indicates that the dice parameter in the roll_dice function is optional.
+If no value is provided for dice, then six_sided will be used by default.

-For example, calling roll_dice(3, four_sided), or equivalently roll_dice(3, dice=four_sided), simulates rolling 3 four-sided dice, while calling roll_dice(3) simulates rolling 3 six-sided dice.
+For example, calling roll_dice(3, four_sided), simulates rolling 3 four-sided dice, while calling roll_dice(3) simulates rolling 3 six-sided dice due to the default argument.

 Understand the problem: